jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Greetings

-Second argument to terminal plugin is object where you put your options.
-Greetings is one of them, is the first text that is echo into terminal, you also can use term.echo to have the same effect but to have the same behavior as with greetings you will need to put it in `onInit` event, because greetings is showing after login.
-More on login and `onInit` in later sections.
+The second argument to the terminal plugin is an object where you can put your options.
+The "greetings" is one of them.
+It is the first text that is echoed into terminal.

+You also can use `term.echo` to achieve the same effect but to get the same behavior as with greetings, you will need to put it in the `onInit` event, because greetings is shown after login.
+More on `login` and `onInit` in later sections.

 ```javascript
 $(function() {